MarounFahed/twitter-clone/README.md

 ## Business Requirements
 1. Pages
-   a.
-Home Page
+   - Home Page
 2. Home Page
-   a.
-Allow a user to type in an search for tweets based on what they type
+   - Allow a user to type in an search for tweets based on what they type
-   b.
-Show the list of tweets based on search
+   - Show the list of tweets based on search
-      i.
-Show text
+     - Show text
-		ii.
-Show images if available
+     - Show images if available
-		iii.
-Show video if available
+     - Show video if available
-		iv.
-Show gif if available
+     - Show gif if available
-		v.
-Show how long ago this tweet was created vi.
-Show the user who created the tweet full name vii.
-Show the profile of the user who created the tweet viii.
-Show the twitter handle of the user who created the tweet
+     - Show how long ago this tweet was created
+     - Show the user who created the tweet full name
+     - Show the profile of the user who created the tweet
+     - Show the twitter handle of the user who created the tweet
-	c.
-Show 10 tweets only at the start
+   - Show 10 tweets only at the start
-	d.
-Allow a user to get the next 10 tweets or the next page of the tweets
+   - Allow a user to get the next 10 tweets or the next page of the tweets
-	e.
-Show trending hashtags in a list
+   - Show trending hashtags in a list
-	f.
-Allow a user to click on the trending hashtag and search for it
+   - Allow a user to click on the trending hashtag and search for it
-	g.
-Show the profile photo of the person using the app
+   - Show the profile photo of the person using the app

 ## Techincal Requirements
 - Create a Developer Account for Twitter